vikchupak/Kubernetes/components/index.md

     - Storage on local machine (Node)
     - Remote storage outside k8s cluster (cloud storage or on-promises storage)

+- **Deploment**.
+A bluprint for pods
+  - Abstraction on top of pods
+  - For **StateLESS** apps
+  - Sets number of pod replicas
+  - In practice, we don't work with Pods(though we can), but with deployments as it is more convenient way to deal with Pods.

+- **StatefulSet**.
+The same as Deployment, but for **StateFUL** apps
+  - Abstraction on top of pods
+  - For **StateFUL** apps.
+Apps like DB has a state - its data via volume.
+The pods of the DB share the same data storage and this requres sync between pods who write/reads data to avoid data inconsistency.
+  - Sets number of pod replicas
+  - Deplying to StatefulSet is **NOT easy**.
+This is why it common practice to host DB apps outside of the k8s cluster

 ## Replication

 In Kubernetes, **nodes do not have replicas** in the same way that Pods or Deployments do.
 The concept of **replicas** applies primarily to **Pods** or other resources that run workloads, not to nodes themselves.